open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 The readable span interface MAY be identical to the read/write interface, i.e., SDKs are not required to have a read-only interface.
-SDKs are also allowed to use a read/write span instead of a different readable interface only in some places where the SDK requires a readable span.
+SDKs are also allowed to use a read/write span instead of a different readable interface only in some places where the specification requires a readable span.

 ## Span processor